 Special Interest Groups (SIG)

-Weaving SIG: There are members who have made an investment in a floor or table loom over the years and often such pieces of equipment are collecting dust.
+Weaving SIG: Have you made an investment in a floor or table loom over the years and find that all it’s doing is collecting dust?
 This group offers a wonderful opportunity to fine-tune your skills and/or re-acquaint yourself with your equipment—all within the comfort of like-minded folks.
-Co-Facilitators: Tammy Howell and Nora Eason
+Learn more about our meetings by going here.

 Dyeing SIG: Chemistry…. is fun!!!
 Especially when you combine it with learning about how to dye fibers and fabrics.
 Dyeing allows you to really add your own individuality to your project because you can determine right down to the shade you desire.
 This group is all about the exploration, and each session will find us learning a new process or honing a familiar one.
 Start coloring outside the lines and learn more about our meetings by going here.